Immalakhovskii/recipe-generator-server/README.md

 email: somemail5@mail.com
 password: youllneverguess
 ```
-#### Actions ####
+#### GitHub Actions ####
-On every push the project passes Flake8 tests, new version of backend image pushes to Docker Hub.
-Final action is an automatic deploy to private server
+On every push the project passes Flake8 tests and new version of backend Docker image pushes to Docker Hub.
+Final action is an automatic deploy of the project to private virtual machine